Case Study · Indigenous Records Research

 Joseph — Baptized July 4, 1796, Oka, aged six months (born c.
 January 1796).
 Fils naturel of Simon Na8ak8eskam and Geneviève Abitakijikok8e.
 Godfather: Joseph Kakigik8ang.
 Godmother: Agathe Ita8abik8e — the same woman whose child Geneviève had godmothered ten years earlier in 1786, documenting a reciprocal bond between the two women across a decade.

 Bernard Wabisile jeune chef de guerre Algonquin.
 No baptism found.
 Per 1824 burial record (original register confirmed): aged approximately sixty years and not yet eight months (soixante ou environ ans et pas de huit mois), placing birth c.
 January 1764 — consistent with Paquin’s fiche (b.
 1763).
 Married first to Agathe Kiwetabanc (June 8, 1802); married second to Marie Otichwayateliswarionk8e (September 7, 1818, Oka).
 Buried September 4, 1824, Oka, age ~60, in the presence of his warriors.
+His mother died seven months before him in the same year.

 After Kitchiwabisi

 By 1796, two years after her husband’s death, Geneviève had a son named Joseph with a man called Simon Na8ak8eskam.
 The priest recorded Joseph as fils naturel — born outside a church marriage.
 Significantly, the woman chosen as Joseph’s godmother was Agathe Ita8abik8e — the same woman whose child Geneviève had stood for as godmother in 1786.
 That reciprocal sponsorship documents a sustained relationship between the two families over at least a decade.
 Nine years after Joseph’s birth, in August 1805, Geneviève was still at Oka, standing at Marie Angélique’s wedding and declaring she could not sign.
+She would remain at Oka for nineteen more years.

 Researcher’s Note